We offer concussion testing and management services, including baseline testing, to help you get back to sport or work as soon as possible.

 Baseline Concussion Test for Athletes

-Taking a proactive approach, we utilize the specific screening protocols of the ImPACT® (Immediate Post-Concussion Assessment and Cognitive Testing), Balance Error System Scoring (BESS), and the Vestibular Ocular Motor Screening (VOMS) programs assessing balance, neurocognitive and oculomotor functions to provide as your Baseline Concussion Test and keep the results on file as a record for comparison purposes should a brain injury occur.
+Taking a proactive approach, we utilize a computerized test called ImPACT® (Immediate Post-Concussion Assessment and Cognitive Testing) to provide as a Baseline Concussion Test and keep the results on file as a record for comparison purposes should a brain injury occur.
 It’s like having insurance.

 As a preventative measure, these baseline tests are typically taken annually and prior to a sport season when an athlete has not yet had exposure to training and/or competition.
 In the event of a concussion is received during the season, the same test (post-injury) is taken again by the athlete, yielding comparative scores from before and after the injury.
 These tests are an important tool in an overall concussion management program and safely returning to normal activities.

-We offer the baseline testing for $45 which includes free post-injury testing during the year following the initial baseline test and we will share the results your personal healthcare team so you get the necessary treatment.
+The baseline test also includes a free post-injury test during the year following the initial baseline test and we will share the results your personal healthcare team so you get the necessary treatment.

 Why is it Important to get “Baselined?”